How science helps us make the most

 Through programs like Flow-MER, science shows us how the quality, quantity and timing of water flows is vital for keeping the riverine and floodplain environments that we all value, alive, now and into the future.
 Essentially, science helps us to understand how our floodplains and wetlands function, as well as tracking whether we are making a difference with the water we deliver.
 This is why science is so critical – it helps us to work out how to use the water we have, to achieve the best possible results, for the environment and all Australians.

 As the amount of water we manage has grown, so has the amount of science monitoring, evaluation and research.
-Over the last 10 years, the Commonwealth Environmental Water Office has invested in many different science projects that have helped to manage Commonwealth water holdings.
+Over the last 10 years, the Commonwealth Environmental Water Holder has invested in many different science projects that have helped to manage Commonwealth water holdings.

 Our science projects have included short-term investigations that have lasted a few weeks, through to those running for a year or two, to long-term projects which span many years.
 We now have the Flow-MER Program, a three-year investment from 2019–2022.
 The Flow-MER Program builds on science we have previously undertaken, and continues to expand our water for the environment ‘knowledge bank’.